yutoyajima/React-FootballWeatherApp/README.md

 ## Football Weather App for Premier League

-You can get weather information where premier league matches held.
+You can get weather information where premier league matches held. <br/>
 Click a city and get weather information!

+## How to access demo app
+Click [here](https://yutoyajima.github.io/React-FootballWeatherApp/) to visit github pages

 ## What is Used
 React, <br/>